shaharhac/interview-prep/ApproachingTheCode.md

 ### Optomization
 Once you have a brute force algorithm, you should work on optimizing it.
 A few techniques that work well are:
-1. Look for any unused information.
+1. **Look for any unused information**.
 Did your interviewer tell you that the array was sorted?How can you leverage that information?
-2. Use a fresh example.Sometimes,just seeing a different example will unclog your mind or help you see a pattern in the problem.
+2. **Use a fresh example** .Sometimes,just seeing a different example will unclog your mind or help you see a pattern in the problem.
-3. Solve it "incorrectly:'Just like having an inefficient solution canhel you find an efficient solution,having an incorrect solution might help you find a correct solution.
+3. **Solve it "incorrectly:**'Just like having an inefficient solution canhel you find an efficient solution,having an incorrect solution might help you find a correct solution.
-4. Make time vs. space tradeoff.
+4. **Make time vs. space tradeoff**.
 Sometimes storing extra state about the problem can help you optimiz:e the runtime.
-5. Precompute information.
+5. **Precompute information**.
 Is there a way that you can reorganiz:e the data (sorting, etc.) or compute some values upfront that will help save time in the long run?
-6. Use a hashtable.Hashtables are widely used in interview questions and should be at the top of your mind.
+6. **Use a hashtable.** Hashtables are widely used in interview questions and should be at the top of your mind.
 7. Think about the best conceivable runtime